-- 5 dried red chilies or a teaspoon of cayenne
+- 5 Dried red chilies, or tsp of cayenne

-Add allspice, cinnamon, ginger, chilies and garlic and stir; add beer.
-Bring to a boil; cover pan and adjust heat so mixture simmers steadily.
-Put in oven and cook until meat is tender, about 1 hour.
+- Stir in the allspice, cinnamon, ginger, chilies and garlic.
+Add beer and bring to a boil.
+Cover pan and put it in the hot oven and cook until meat is tender, about 1 hour.

-Heat broiler.
-Drain meat and sprinkle it with salt and pepper.
+- Drain the ribs, pouring liquid into a pot, and season with salt and pepper.
 Broil on both sides until brown and crisp, about 1 to 2 minutes.
-Meanwhile, skim cooking liquid of fat, bring to a boil, and use as sauce.